wtjerry/dotfiles/README.md

 ### meld
-1. If you choose a dark system theme you may have to change meld to a dark color scheme aswell (my chose: Solarized-Dark)
+1. If you choose a dark system theme you may have to change meld to a dark color scheme aswell (my choice: Solarized-Dark)

 ## Contributing
 Feel free to create a pull request.